chrisclemenz/MIPCG-User-Study/readme.md

 Your task is to create at least two levels for each scene, but feel free to create as many as you want.
 Afterward, please fill out the [survey](https://mipcg.limesurvey.net) where you can also upload your level and AI model files.

-The only things you need to do before you can start are to install the **Unity 2021 LTS** version, download and extract this project from GitHub, open one of the scenes and open the custom level editor in the toolbar under ***Window -> MIPCG Editor***.
+The only things you need to do before you can start are to install the **Unity 2021 LTS** or a new version, download and extract this project from GitHub, open one of the scenes and open the custom level editor in the toolbar under ***Window -> MIPCG Editor***.

 The recommended workflow is the following:
 * Fill in the parts of the level you want to create manually.